gurditsingh/hydeout/_posts/test.md

 > This is how tumbling window works, you have noticed that even if you change the micro batch interval or called trigger interval, it will still produce the same output.
 ----

-**Sliding window:** are aggregates over a period of time that are reported at a higher frequency than the aggregation period itself.
-As such, sliding windows refer to an aggregation with two time specifications: the window length and the reporting frequency.
+ - **Sliding window:** are aggregates over a period of time that are reported at a higher frequency than the aggregation period itself.
+As such, sliding windows refer to an aggregation with two time
+   specifications: the window length and the reporting frequency.

+	Sliding windows are also fixed and equal sides windows assume that you have a window size off 10 minutes, so the first window is from 1 to 1 10.
+Great, but along with the window size you also define is sliding interval hair.
+Let's see, it is five minutes.
+This means even though window sizes, 10 minutes moves or slides by only five minutes, so the next window is from one of 5 to 1 15 makes sense.
+This also means you now have overlapping windows and because of this one event may belong to multiple windows.